 - Cryopexy: The retinal tear and a small area around it can be frozen with a cryo machine.
 This technique causes a ring of scar tissue around the tear in order to prevent it from progressing to a retinal detachment.

 For retinal detachments, the treatment is usually more involved.
 Depending on certain characteristics of the detachment, the retina can be reattached using various methods:

 Certain patients are candidates to have a gas bubble injected into the eye in a clinic without needing surgery.
 Once the gas is in the eye, it is typically followed by laser or cryotherapy.
 If there is gas in the eye, you cannot fly, scuba dive, or travel to any place that is a significant change in altitude.

 A retina surgeon removes the vitreous gel and replaces it with either gas or oil to push and hold the retina back in place.
 Gas bubbles are reabsorbed by the body after a few weeks while oil typically requires a second surgery to remove it at a later date after the retina has had sufficient time to reattach.
 This decision is made by the retina surgeon.
 As mentioned above, if you have gas in your eye, you cannot fly, scuba dive, or travel to any place that has a significant change in altitude.

 A surgically placed “belt” around the eye gently pushes the eyewall against the retina.
 This can be done by itself or with a vitrectomy surgery depending on what the surgeon feels is appropriate.

-If you feel that you are experiencing any of the symptoms of retinal detachment, contact Harvard Eye Associates immediately to schedule an eye exam in Laguna Hills or San Clemente.
+If you feel that you are experiencing any of the symptoms of retinal detachment, contact Harvard Eye Associates immediately to schedule an eye exam in Laguna Hills, San Clemente or Orange.